ankitadhandha/sph_doc/$_02-core-10-deposition-top-down.rst

 Template-driven process that classifies a food by its similarity to another food.

-Templates are :ref:`pre-combined items <terms-Pre-Combined-Items>` specified by ontology terms.
+Templates are :ref:`pre-combined items <terms-Pre-Combined-Item>` specified by ontology terms.

 One ontology used by Ontomatica is `Simple Knowledge Object Sharing <http://www.w3.org/2004/02/skos/core#>`_ (SKOS) :cite:`6050`.
 Example of applying SKOS: